 Co-op buyer closing costs are 1% to 2% of the purchase price in NYC.
 Closing costs as a percentage of the sale price actually decrease as the purchase price increases for co-ops, since most of the buyer co-op closing costs are fixed amounts vs. a percentage of the sale price.

-Co-op buyer closing costs include real estate attorney fees, building application fees, financing related fees and the 1% mansion tax if you are buying a property which is at or above $1 million.
-The easiest way to estimate your co-op buyer closing costs in NYC is to use Hauseit’s Interactive Closing Cost Calculator for Buyers in NYC.
+Co-op buyer closing costs include real estate attorney fees, building application fees, financing related fees and the NYC Mansion Tax if you are buying a property which is at or above $1 million.

 Loan Application Fee: ~$1,000

 Recognition Agreement Fee: ~$350

 Fortunately, taking out a mortgage on a co-op is much less expensive than for a condo.
 This is because the Mortgage Recording Tax does not apply to loans for co-op apartments.

 The mortgage recording tax is approximately 2% of the loan amount, making it one of the highest buyer closing costs in NYC.

 The Mortgage Recording Tax only applies to real property, which includes condos and houses.